A Real-Time DDS-Based Chest X-Ray Decision Support System for Resource-Constrained Clinics: Results and Discussions

 \section{Results and Discussions}

-After the fine-tuning of the ResNet50 on the X-ray images dataset, the ResNet50 showed superior performance, achieving an accuracy of 88.61\%, a precision of 88.76\%, and a recall of 88.49\%, which is expected to be very beneficial for the medical staff and accelerate the diagnosis process.
-The ResNet50 performance is illustrated in Fig.~\ref{fig:ResNet50_Performance)}\footnote{The code used in this study can be accessed through this link: \href{https://omarkhater98.github.io/FastDDS_chest_classification/}{omarkhater98.github.io/FastDDS\_chest\_classification}}
+Fig.~\ref{fig:ResNet50_Performance} shows the performance of the proposed ResNet50 Model after fine-tuning it on the CXR image dataset.
+The proposed model achieved an accuracy of 88.61\%, precision of 88.76\%, and recall (sensitivity) of 88.49\%.
+These results are within the range of diagnostic performance reported for clinician-interpreted chest radiographs, as described in a recent systematic review and meta-analysis by Qafesha et al. \cite{Qafesha2025chest}, which evaluated human interpretation of CXR using high-resolution computed tomography as the reference standard and reported an overall diagnostic performance (AUC) of approximately 0.88, despite a lower pooled sensitivity of approximately 62\%.
+This comparison suggests that the proposed model may serve as a supportive tool for clinical decision-making, particularly in CXR-based screening workflows, rather than as a replacement for definitive diagnostic imaging.

-The total latency was determined based on precise calculations.
-We analyzed the transmission latency starting from publishing the X-ray image from the doctor's node through the FastDDS reaching the inference node, also the inference time, and ending with the inference node publishing the result through the FastDDS and reaching back the doctor's node, with an average latency of 65 ms. The whole transmission data was around 185 packets.
+To investigate the communication performance of the system, we measured network latency and throughput over Wi-Fi.
+We analyzed the transmission latency from publishing the X-ray image on the doctor's node through FastDDS to the inference node, including the inference time, and ending with the inference node publishing the result through FastDDS and returning to the doctor's node.
+The results show an average latency of 65 ms. The whole transmission data was around 185 packets.
 Fig.~\ref{fig: Latency_profile} shows the visual representation of the transmitted packets' latency.
-The latency pattern provides an extremely valuable insight into the operational characteristics of the communication between the doctor node and the inference node.
-The throughput computations assess the publishing and subscribing processes, which is shown in Fig.~\ref{fig: Throughput_profile} is around 3,200 bytes/second.
+The latency pattern provides a valuable insight into the operational characteristics of the communication between the doctor node and the inference node.
+Fig.~\ref{fig: Throughput_profile} shows that the throughput of the proposed system is around 3,200 bytes/second.

-Based on our results, our system proved the effectiveness of ResNet50 in X-ray image classification and FastDDS, which offers real-time data transmission with very high reliability and scalability.